Applied Statistics Graduate Certificate

 This typical Plan of Study shows the 15 credit hours of required courses to meet the requirement for completion of the Applied Statistics Graduate Certificate program.

-Because the Graduate Certificates in Biostatistics, Biostatistical Applications, Applied Statistics, and Applied Data Science signify that the holder is prepared for entry into the practice of biostatistics research, it follows that students awarded the Graduate Certificates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
+Because the Graduate Certificates in Biostatistics, Biostatistical Applications, Applied Statistics, Applied Data Science, and Health Data Science signify that the holder is prepared for entry into the practice of biostatistics research, it follows that students awarded the Graduate Certificates must have the knowledge and skills necessary to function in a broad range of academic and research situations.
 The Technical Standards include those physical, cognitive, and behavioral standards that are required for the satisfactory completion of all aspects of the curriculum and the development of professional attributes required by all students at upon completion of the Graduate Certificate.
 The following abilities and expectations must be met by all students with or without accommodations admitted to the Certificates: